Asymptotically Optimal Quantum Universal Quickest Change Detection: Abstract

 \section{Abstract}

-This paper investigates the quickest change detection of quantum states in a universal setting — specifically, where the post-change quantum state is not known {\em a priori}.
+This paper investigates the quickest change detection of quantum states in a universal setting — specifically, the post-change quantum state is not known {\em a priori}.
 We establish the asymptotic optimality of a two-stage approach in terms of worst average delay to detection.
 The first stage employs block POVMs with classical outputs that preserve quantum relative entropy to arbitrary precision.
-The second stage leverages a recently proposed windowed-CUSUM algorithm that is known to be asymptotically optimal for quickest change detection with an unknown post-change distribution in the classical setting. \ifarxiv \else ``THIS PAPER IS ELIGIBLE FOR THE STUDENT PAPER AWARD''. \fi
+The second stage leverages a recently proposed windowed-CUSUM algorithm that is known to be asymptotically optimal for quickest change detection with an unknown post-change distribution in the classical setting.

 \ifarxiv \else

 \fi